noliv3/PixAI-Discord-NSFW-Bot/README.md

 ## Scanner Configuration

-Image scanning settings, including the API URL and thresholds, are read from `discord/scanner-config.json`.
+Image scanning settings, including the API URL, optional authorization header, multipart field, and thresholds, are read from `discord/scanner-config.json`.
 Adjust the values manually or use the `!setscan` command while the bot is running.